Palatine Báthory István (c 1480-1530)

 The king appointed him the chief Comes of Szatmár and Zala counties in 1506.
 He, together with Bornemissza János became the tutor of the young Prince Louis (Lajos), the later King Louis II of Hungary.
 Between 1508 and 1511 he became the Castellan of Buda castle, it was his rank when he accompanied Prince Louis to be crowned King of the Czechs in 1509.
 When Louis was crowned, he acted as his teacher.

-In 1511, he was appointed as Comes of Temes County and Chief Captain of the Lower Parts of Hungary.
-This was a dangerous zone close to the Ottomans, roughly included the counties between the River Maros (Mureş) and the Lower-Danube, as well as the counties of Bodrog and Bács.
-He was very much needed there: on October 12, 1512, he destroyed the raiding Turkish army in the Battle of Illadia.
+In 1511, he was appointed as Comes of Temes County and Chief Captain of the Lower Parts of Hungary (he wore this title until 1523).
+This was a dangerous zone close to the Ottomans, roughly including the counties between the River Maros (Mureş) and the Lower Danube, as well as the counties of Bodrog and Bács.
+He was very much needed there: on October 12, 1512, he destroyed the raiding Turkish army in the Battle of Illadia, in Krassó County.
+The church of Nyírbátor was completed at this time, the furnishings of which, according to its inscriptions, were made by him and his two brothers, the chief Stable Mster of the King György and András, the Chief Comes of Szatmár and Szabolcs counties.

 The two of them were thought to have been lethal enemies of each other, but according to the research of Tóth C. Norbert, they had a very good working relationship with each other.
-In the summer of 1514, Szapolyai defeated the peasant army at Temesvár and rescued Báthory from his distressing situation.
+Szapolyai hurried to his help, and in the summer of 1514, The siege of Temesvár was too long, it lasted for a month and the peasant soldiers were losing faith.
+Szapolyai attacked them and defeated the peasant army at Temesvár and rescued Báthory from his distressing situation.
 Having mercilessly put down the peasants, the following year they led a war together to siege Zsarnó Castle but the campaign ended unsuccessfully.

 The Dual Kingship commenced in Hungary, Ferdinand and Szapolyai were both kings of the country.
 However, Ferdinand rewarded Báthory by confirming his rank as a Palatine.
-He also received Dévény and Kőszeg from him.
+He also received Dévény and Kőszeg from him in 1528.
+He repeatedly lent money to the cash-strapped Viennese court and received pledges in return, thus increasing his holdings and power.
 Until Báthory’s death, Szapolyai hoped to be able to lure his former contestant to his side, though.
 Szapolyai did not even appoint a palatine until 1530.
 While Báthory acted as a Palatine, Ferdinand experienced how much power a Palatine really had.
 Learning from his lesson, he refused to appoint Báthory’s successor until 1554.

 Source: Szibler Gábor